shuftipro/Video-KYC/IOS-Implementation.md

   Accepted values: **0,** **1** <br>
   Default value: **0**

   The 0 value means that the user has the option to skip backside proof of the document provided.
-1 means that the user must capture the backside image of           document.
-In case of passport, 0 value means that the user would not be asked to provide backside proof, and in case of 1 value the user would have choice to       capture or skip the backside proof.
+One means that the user must capture the backside image of a document.
+In the case of a passport, a 0 value means that the user would not be asked to provide backside proof, and in the case of one value, the user would choose to capture or skip the backside proof.

   * <h3>supported_types</h3>

   Required: **No**
   Type: **Array**

-  You can provide any one, two or more types of documents to verify the identity of user.
-For example, if you opt for both passport and driving license, then your user will be given an opportunity to verify data from either of these two documents.
+  You can provide any one, two or more types of documents to verify the identity of a user.
+For example, if you opt for both a passport and a driving license, your user will be allowed to verify data from either of these documents.
 All supported types are listed below.

   Supported Types      |
   ---------------------|